 Though it isn’t a guaranteed entitlement, they are freely awarded on the basis of economic hardship — meaning priority is given to those with “the absolute highest levels of need”.

-The Pell Grant is the America’s largest student aid program.
-It provides grants of up to $6,895 to the neediest students to attend college.
+Pell Grant is America’s largest student aid program that provides grants to the neediest students to attend college.
+These grants are awarded on a sliding scale, ranging from $815 to $8,145 for the 2025—2026 academic year.

 The first step in applying for a Pell Grant is to complete a Free Application for Federal Student Aid.
 The deadline for submission is June 30 each year or as early as October 1 preceding the year for which you need aid.